silvae86/silvae86.github.io/_pages/about.md

 ![João Rocha da Silva](/assets/images/about/me.jpg){:class="float-left"}

+Currently a Senior Full Stack Software Engineer at [Kuhne+Naegel](https://pt.kuehne-nagel.com), working on software that streamlines customs-related procedures.

+### Past adventures

-I am currently a Full Stack Engineer at [GYANT](https://gyant.com).
-At our company, we build advanced solutions supported by Artificial Intelligence to help patients find the assistance they need.
+Previously I was a Full Stack Engineer at [GYANT](https://gyant.com).
+The company builds advanced solutions supported by Artificial Intelligence to help patients find the assistance they need.

 GYANT's AI virtual assistant reduces clinical strain and support staff overhead, improves outcomes, and exceeds patient expectations.

-### Past adventures

 I hold a PhD in Informatics Engineering from the Faculty of Engineering of the University of Porto, where I also used to lecture (2016-2020).
 I specialised on research data management, working on FEUP's InfoLab building Dendro, a solution to help researchers describe and share their datasets in a clear and reusable way.